 If you are looking for an English-speaking site in which to study abroad, Wales is a country rich in heritage, myth, and legend.
 Also known as the ‘Land of Song’ thanks to its wealth of poetry and music, Wales is steeped in Celtic culture which dates back to 500 BC when the Celts first arrived.
 Wales has a population of about three million people.
 English and Welsh are two languages spoken.
 Tourism is a key industry where visitors can enjoy many areas of outstanding natural beauty.
 One of Wales’ growing industries is the auto-component manufacturing industry, responsible for over 20,000 jobs.
 Agriculture, another prime industry, consumes about 80% of Welsh land.
 The historical region of Cardiff and Glamorgan Heritage Coast offers a combination of traditional architecture, stunning mountain views, vibrant seaside resorts, serene villages and a continually developing cosmopolitan city.

-Below is the link to access the modules taught at Glamorgan:
+Below is the link to access the courses (majors) taught at South Wales:

 The health center is open seven days a week.
 Staff are always available to advise on health-related issues.
 Hospital facilities are available close to the campus